Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Even if GA4 stays legal, you still need a cookie banner.
 And a cookie banner on a Norwegian website means data loss.

 A Cookie Information compliance report from April 2024 found that 86% of Norwegian websites have compliance issues and 81% fire non-essential cookies before consent is obtained.
+That means 4 sites in 5 fire cookies before anyone clicks.
 Norway had the lowest cookie banner adoption rate among the 10 European countries studied.

 This isn't just a compliance problem.
 It's a data accuracy problem.
-Datatilsynet's own Personvernundersøkelsen 2024 (national privacy survey, 1,519 respondents) found that 74% of Norwegians have avoided downloading an app, using a service, or making an online purchase due to uncertainty about data handling.
+Datatilsynet's own Personvernundersøkelsen 2024 (national privacy survey, 1,519 respondents) found that 74% of Norwegians have avoided downloading an app due to uncertainty about data handling.
 Only 29% feel they have control over how their data is used.
-67% are negative toward personalized ads based on their browsing activity.
+Put another way: 3 in 4 Norwegians have skipped an app over data doubts.

-Safari holds 48% of Norwegian mobile browser traffic with Intelligent Tracking Prevention limiting cookie lifetime.
-31% of Norwegians use ad blockers.
-Opera, founded in Oslo, holds 18.5% of all Norwegian browser traffic, the highest domestic market share for any browser in its home country.
+Safari holds about 45% of Norwegian mobile browser traffic (June 2026) with Intelligent Tracking Prevention limiting cookie lifetime.
+Opera, founded in Oslo, holds about 24% of all Norwegian browser traffic, with tracker blocking built in.
+Add ad blockers on top, and a large slice of your Norwegian visitors never even load GA in the first place.

-If Clickport tracks your Norwegian traffic, you see 100% of visitors.
+If Clickport tracks your Norwegian traffic, you see nearly every visitor.
 No consent needed for analytics, no scripts blocked, no data lost to rejection.

 What's coming

-For Norway, there's an additional delay.
-EU legislation reaches Norway through the EEA Joint Committee, then requires parliamentary adoption.
-The DPF took 12 months to reach Norway.
-The Omnibus, which modifies GDPR itself, will require Storting (parliament) action.
-Realistic timeline: if the EU adopts the Omnibus by late 2026, Norway could implement it by 2028 at the earliest.
-Norway's current strict E-Com Act rules will be in force for years before any Omnibus exemption arrives.
+The Digital Omnibus would create an EU-wide analytics consent exemption, but Norway faces an additional delay.
+EU legislation reaches Norway through the EEA Joint Committee, then requires Storting (parliament) action.
+The DPF's formal EEA incorporation took 12 months.
+Realistic timeline: 2028 at the earliest.
+Norway's current strict ekomloven rules will be in force for years before any Omnibus exemption arrives.

-Datatilsynet is not waiting.
+Datatilsynet isn't waiting.
 Their 2026 theme is "digital sovereignty", noting that approximately 80% of Europe's digital services are supplied by foreign vendors.
 They are inspecting all 357 Norwegian municipalities in 2026 for data security.
 They have been designated to oversee behavioral marketing under the Digital Services Act.
-And 7 noyb cookie banner complaints from 2021-2022, targeting companies like Innovation Norway, Toyota Norge, and Live Nation Norway, remain pending with no decisions issued.
+And 11 noyb cookie banner complaints from 2021-2022, targeting companies like Innovation Norway, Toyota Norge, and Live Nation Norway, remain pending with no decisions issued.

 What this means for your Norwegian website